Elite Dangerous: Factions

 There are three major factions, the Empire of Achenar, the Federation, and the Alliance of Independent Systems.
-Patch 1.3, which launched in June 2015, featured the Power Play addition which introduced competitive, galactical faction challenges.
+Patch 1.3, which launched in June 2015, featured the Powerplay addition which introduced competitive, galactic faction challenges.
 Players can ally themselves with an in-game faction and contribute to it by completing faction missions while also earning various rewards.
 The collective outcome of each faction's achievements determines faction powers, territorial control, and their proceeding objectives.
 Each faction has their own line of ships that are obtained by acquiring ranks within the respective faction, except Alliance ships which are not locked behind a ranking system.
 The Federation has four ships made by an in-game federal corporation called Core Dynamics.
 The Empire has four ships manufactured by Gutamaya, an Imperial corporation.
 The Alliance has three ships, none of which require rank, manufactured by Lakon Spaceways.

 Player roles and rank

-There are three archetypal player roles attached with individual rankings (also known as player status) separate from faction rankings: Combat, Exploration, and Trading.
-Players gain experience points and rank in these areas by completing activities that are divided among the three roles.
+On launch, there were three archetypal player roles attached with individual rankings (also known as player status) separate from faction rankings: Combat, Exploration, and Trading.
+Elite Dangerous: Odyssey introduced the Exobiology and Mercenary rankings.
+There is also a rank for CQC, or Close Quarters Combat, an instanced PvP mode.
+Players gain experience points and rank in these areas by completing activities that are divided among the roles.
 For example, a bounty-hunter destroying pirates will gain Combat experience points and progress in Combat rank.
-On 15 March 2015, the first player who reached Triple Elite status (Elite rank in Combat, Elite rank in Exploration, and Elite rank in Trading), the highest status, won £10,000.
+On 15 March 2015, the first player who reached Triple Elite status (Elite rank in Combat, Elite rank in Exploration, and Elite rank in Trading), the highest status, won £10,000, while the first player who reached Elite rank in each of the three faction rankings, won £1,000.
 A certain status or rank with a faction can grant access permits to a number of systems that require them.
-Benefits also include ship discount prices.
+Benefits also include discounts to ship prices.

 Development

-Starting in 2012, Elite Dangerous was developed using Frontier Development's own in-house COBRA game development engine.
+Starting in 2012, Elite Dangerous was developed using Frontier Development's own in-house Cobra game development engine.
 Frontier had been working on the game as a skunk-works background activity for some time prior to its Kickstarter launch, with other projects being prioritised.

 On 14 November 2014, one month before launch, David Braben announced the removal of the game's offline single player mode, the developers having decided that they could not deliver an acceptable offline-only experience based on the original design.
 The Windows version of the game was released on 16 December 2014.